TomHarrop/asw-gbs-genome-paper/md/results.md

 ### Variation in NZ populations of Argentine stem weevil

-To measure genetic variation in invasive New Zealand populations of ASW, we collected individuals from 7 sites in the North Island and 5 sites in the South Island of New Zealand (Figure 1A).
+To measure genetic variation in invasive New Zealand populations of ASW, we collected individuals from 10 sites across the North and South Islands of New Zealand (Figure 1A).
 We genotyped individuals with a modified genotyping-by-sequencing (GBS) protocol [@elshireRobustSimpleGenotypingbySequencing2011].
 After strict filtering of the raw GBS data, we mapped reads from each individual against our draft genome and used gstacks to assemble loci [@catchenStacksAnalysisTool2013].
 For analysis, we removed loci with more than two alleles, minor allele frequency less than 0.05, or missing genotypes in more than 20% of individuals.